AlekNS/smitlab-service/readme.md

 Supported protocols
 ===================

-Beckman Culture Act D2 (other protocols not in packacge).
+Beckman Culture Act D2 (other protocols not in package).